One of the best enclosed 3D printers - the Dremel Digilab 3D45

 Some 3D printer manufacturers like end-to-end control over their 3D printers to deliver an optimal 3D printing experience.
 This closed ecosystem is designed to give you the best software, filaments, and custom-tailored solutions specific to your 3D printer.

 3D printers like Flashforge, Ultimakers, and the Raise 3D have proprietary slicers and filaments.
 Everything is designed for your specific 3D printer, from the software to the hardware, and you can guarantee consistent quality 3D printing results.
-These are the printers you start to encounter in the ‘3D printers under $1000‘ and higher segments.
+These are the printers you start to encounter in the 3D printers under $1000 and higher segments.

 The closed ecosystem is excellent if you want a hassle-free 3D printing experience and do not want to fiddle with too many settings.
 However, these 3D printers tend to have a higher 3D printer price because of their extra development costs.
 Similarly, their materials and replacement parts tend to be on the costlier side.

 With open-source 3D printers, you have complete control and a wide range of options to choose from.
 You can select your favorite slicer, your favorite filament manufacturer and are not limited to what the 3D printer manufacturer can provide.
-Open-source printers are great if you like to tinker with your machines and do not want to spend a premium on replacement parts and filaments.

 Filament Support